Transportation in Pittsburgh: Pedestrian staircases

+The large number of steps are an engineering approach to the topography upon which the City of Pittsburgh is built.
+According to author Martin Aurand, Pittsburgh "lies unevenly on unruly land".
+The city is located at the confluence of two rivers which cut through elevated land of the Appalachian Plateau.
+The city is settled at elevations ranging from 710 to 1300 ft above sea level.

+Pedestrian trails

 Pittsburgh has a thriving cycling community despite steep hills and variable weather.
 Efforts have been made to incorporate the bicycle into the transportation system.
 The Three Rivers Heritage Trail encompasses all the trails in the city.
 The Eliza Furnace Trail, known locally as the "Jail Trail", stretches from Downtown (at the Allegheny County Jail) to the East End region, where trail access can be found along some roads.
 The North Shore Trail spans from the Alcosan plant along the Ohio River and continues along the Allegheny River to Millvale.
 The Southside Trail follows the Monongahela River and beyond Baldwin Borough connects to McKeesport via the Great Allegheny Passage.
 This trail, in connection with the C&O Canal Trail, forms a continuous motorist-free route from Point State Park in Pittsburgh to Washington, D.C.
 PAT has installed bike racks on all buses and it allows bikes on its subway/busway system at all times.

+Bicycles

 Bike Pittsburgh (BikePGH) is the local bicycle advocacy group and is working to make Pittsburgh increasingly safe, accessible, and friendly to bicycle transportation.
 The non-profit bike collective,Free Ride, recycles bicycles and bike parts, teaches bicycle construction, and has programs to sell or earn a rebuilt bicycle.
 Additionally, bicycles can be borrowed at two places along the Heritage Trail through the Friends of the Riverfront/Dasani Blue Bikes program.

 In 2014, the City began installing segregated bike lanes, which provide greater physical safety to the biker.

 On September 6, bike lanes that stretch from Downtown Pittsburgh to the 16th Street Bridge on Penn Avenue were installed.
 In order to accommodate these bike lanes, the Westbound lane of Penn Avenue was removed, making it one way.
 Other segregated bike lanes were installed on Schenley Drive in Oakland, and Saline Street in Greenfield.

 The "Healthy Ride" bicycle-sharing system entered service in Spring, 2016, supplied by Nextbike.
-Price is $2 per half-hour, or $12 or $20 per month.
+Price was $2 per half-hour, or $12 or $20 per month.
+In 2022, the system went through a full rebrand and is now known as POGOH.
+The equipment and software is acquired through PBSC, an industry leader in bikeshare.